We look at concerns around weight loss for teens, teenage nutrition, risks, and whether or not diets are safe for growing kids.

-The psychosocial impact of teen weight loss diets is also important to mention because it can impact how teens feel about themselves and how they relate to the world around them.
+The psychosocial impact from diets encouraging weight loss for teens is also important to mention because it can impact how teens feel about themselves and how they relate to the world around them.
 Teens with lower self-esteem are especially susceptible to dieting as they may perceive dieting and weight loss as a means to feel good about themselves and their bodies and/or be accepted by their peers and society.
 However, dieting is associated with a number of psychological implications including depression, mood swings, irritability, poor concentration, and body image issues.
 Studies have also shown that food deprivation can lead to food preoccupation and a tendency to overeat after a period of restriction (aka the binge restrict cycle).

 There are a number of scenarios where teens are more likely to engage in risky weight loss or dieting behaviour.
 These include participating in aesthetic sports, experiencing peer pressure or being the victims of bullying.